IRCAD-IHU/sight-doc/HowTos/HowTo-DepsCreation.rst

 How to add a new Dependency ?
 ******************************

-fw4spl dependencies are based on the `ExternalProject <http://www.cmake.org/cmake/help/v3.0/module/ExternalProject.html>`_ concept.
+Sight dependencies are based on the `ExternalProject <http://www.cmake.org/cmake/help/v3.0/module/ExternalProject.html>`_ concept.

 The concept is to create custom targets to build projects in external trees.
 Each project has custom steps for download, update/patch, configure, build and install.

-You may want to add a new dependency into fw4spl-deps or you may want to add your own folder of dependencies.
+You may want to add a new dependency into sight-deps or you may want to add your own folder of dependencies.

 .. tip::
-    You need to know that the main CMakeLists.txt is in fw4spl-deps, and you can add as many additional folders as you want.
+    You need to know that the main CMakeLists.txt is in sight-deps, and you can add as many additional folders as you want.
     Use the ``ADDITONNAL_DEPS`` option in cmake to set the path of your custom dependency.

-Add a new dependency in fw4spl-deps
+Add a new dependency in sight-deps
 ------------------------------------

 Adding a new dependency is quite easy, the only things to do is to add a new folder *myNewDeps* and put a CMakeLists.txt